 Last but not least, your WordPress memory is essential, especially for a WooCommerce website.
 You might get an error message if you reach your maximum limit of 32 MB (on WordPress).
 It sometimes increases to a certain level, but not enough to handle multiple sites.

-You need to increase this limit to at least 256 MB to avoid any issues.
+You must increase this limit to at least 256 MB to avoid any issues.
 To do it yourself, edit the wp-config.Php, PHP.ini, or .htaccess file.
 You can also use a memory increase plugin or contact the hosting provider to help you.
 I recommend taking help from the hosting company.

 Wrapping Up the Tips to speed up Slow WooCommerce Website